- On August 9, 2019

 The entire process of making the air in your property a comfortable temperature is based on a very simple scientific principle, and the rest is achieved by mechanical means.
-Let’s take a look at how air conditioning works to cool your home.
+Let’s take a visual look at how air conditioning works to cool your home.

 Your air conditioning unit uses chemicals that convert from gas to liquid and back again quickly.
 These chemicals transfer the heat from the air inside your property to the outside air.

 The AC unit has three key parts.
 These are the compressor, the condenser, and the evaporator.
 Your unit’s compressor and condenser are typically located in the outside part of the air conditioning system.
 Inside the house is where you will find the evaporator.

 The cooling fluid reaches the compressor as a low-pressure gas.
 The compressor squeezes this gas/fluid, and the molecules in the liquid are packed closer together.
 The closer the compressor forces these molecules together, the higher the temperature and energy rise.

 How Your Air Conditioner Removes Hot Air & Blows Cold Air

 This working fluid exits the compressor as a high-pressure, hot gas, and it moves to the condenser.
 The outside unit of an air conditioning system has metal fins all around the housing.
 These fins work like the radiator on a vehicle, and they help dissipate heat more quickly.